processing/processing-pi-website/content/tutorial/camera/index.md

 There are a couple important things from this code that will save you a lot of headache later:

-- Listing connected cameras and camera capabilities
+- Listing connected cameras
+- Checking camera capabilities
 - Using framerates and resolutions supported by the cameras you're using

 ### Listing the cameras connected to the Pi